sumitvashista/website/README.md

 ## Website

 Warzone's website is built with React.
-This ties in with Warzone's [TGM](https://github.com/WarzoneMC/Warzone) project to display information like player leaderboards, individual player stats, as well as detailed match info.
+This ties in with Warzone's [TGM](https://github.com/WarzoneMC/Warzone) project to display information like player leaderboards, individual player's stats, as well as detailed matches info.

 ## Contributing